 Keep detailed records – If you have sustained injuries in an accident you should seek immediate medical attention.
 It is best to keep copies of your medical records and medical expenses in a single location in your home.
 Follow your doctor’s instructions and if you are sent to a specialist or for additional tests, please be sure to notify your attorney.
 Keeping a personal journal of your injury progress and recovery is also helpful.
 Keep records of any costs you have incurred during your treatment.
 In addition, keep track of any time missed from work as a result of this accident.
 Be sure to provide all this information to your attorney.

 Take note of the time frame needed in order to file a lawsuit – Please keep in mind that there is a statute of limitations regarding the filing of a lawsuit for your injury claim.
-In Florida, the statute of limitations on a negligence claim is generally four years.
-This means that you have four years from the date of the incident to file a lawsuit.
+In Florida, the statute of limitations on a negligence claim is generally two years.
+This means that you have two years from the date of the incident to file a lawsuit.
 This can be an essential point as to whether or not you will be able to proceed with your case.
 However, since there are some (rare) exceptions to this, you may wish to ask a lawyer if you are able to file a case in which the statute of limitations time frame has already passed.

 Discuss the fee arrangement prior to retaining an attorney – In Florida, the fees for personal injury claims are typically pursuant to a contingency fee arrangement.
 In a contingency fee contract, the client does not pay any money upfront and your attorney will be paid a percentage of the financial recovery as their fee.
 This agreement must be in writing and signed by both the client and the attorney.
 Ask you attorney if they will handle your case on a contingency fee and if there will be any upfront costs.